ScorpioBroker/ScorpioBroker/docs/en/source/config.rst

    index:
     topic: XYZ

-3. batchoperations:- Used to define the limit for the various CRUD operations.
+3. batchoperations:- Used to define the limit for the batch operations defined by NGSI-LD operations.
+This is http server config and hardware related.
+Change with caution.

 .. code-block:: JSON